gabrielkassjohnson/chess-and-eigenvectors/README.md

 # chess-and-eigenvectors
-A linear algebraic method for calculating the relative strength of each chess piece from a large dataset of high quality games

-<img  src="chess-values.png" />

 This figure shows the results of a calculation to find the 'fighting strength' or 'influence over material' of each chess piece ***in their starting positions, at the beginning of the game***.
 A discussion of the peculiarities revealed by this approach follows a brief summary of other efforts to solve this question.

+<img  src="chess-values.png" />

 ## A Description of the Problem